a-burigana/delphic_asp/README.md

 conda env create -f delphic.yml
 ```

+This will take care of everything.
 All dependencies needed for the installation are specified in the YAML file `delphic.yml`.
 Before running *DELPHIC*, you only need to activate its Conda environment with the following command:

 ```bash
 conda activate delphic